worldbank/mice/README.md

 Example code
 ------------

 Adapting working example code is an easy way to start.
-Take a look The [code page](FIMD.md) of *Flexible Imputation of Missing Data*.
+Take a look at the [code page](FIMD.md) of *Flexible Imputation of Missing Data* or at the [code page](JSS.md) of *mice: Multivariate Imputation by Chained Equations in R*.

 References
 ----------